EmilSunden/EmilSunden/README.md

 - 👋 Hey!
 My name is Emil Sundén.
 I'm currently studying full-time to become a fullstack webdeveloper
-- 👀 I’m interested in ...
+- 👀 My interests lie in backend development and integration.
-- 💞️ I’m always looking to collaborate
+- 💞️ I’m always looking to learn new things and the best way to learn is to do and I'm always looking to collab on projects.
 - 📫 You can reach me at any time at emilsunjobb@gmail.com

 <!---